Deansgrange Stream Flood Alleviation Project

 We want to thank you for the engagement and feedback provided during the first Public Engagement Event, undertaken in September-October 2020.
 The comments, photos and videos received have proved useful tools in the options development.
 The consultation also helps the project team to better understand the impact of the proposals on the local communities and how we can potentially maximise the scheme benefits.

-A new Public Engagement Event will be scheduled in Summer 2021.
+A new Public Engagement Event will be scheduled in Autumn 2022.
 We will present the Preferred Option to provide the desired level of protection against flooding from the Deansgrange Stream and will listen to your comments and inputs regarding the scheme progress.

-In tandem with this study an advance project, the Kilbogget Park Flood Storage Project, is being progressed.
-Construction is underway and currently expected to be finished in June 2021.
-This project is being expedited to provide some element of flood relief to many properties downstream in Bayview/Seafield environs.
+In tandem with this study an advance project, the Kilbogget Park Flood Storage Project, is now completed.
+This project will provide some element of flood relief to many properties downstream in Bayview/Seafield environs.
 More work is required to provide the required level of flood protection.

 A Geotechnical site investigation tender has just commenced to help better understand the ground conditions at potential work areas.
 OCB Geotechnical are the contractors and their site investigation team will be on site during May and June.
 Further site surveys carried out by our own Structural and Environmental specialists will also be underway during the next few months.